-Landscape and visual monitoring and site audits were carried out on 6th and 20th September 2006.
-Vegetation clearance and site formation was being carried out.
+Landscape and visual monitoring and site audits were carried out on 4th and 18th October 2006.
 The Contractor shall take measures to improve the condition of damaged trees.
 Damaged trees next to administration building were still unprotected after being damaged by the adjacent construction activities.
-Tree T1014 was transplanted in this month and is in fair condition.
-All other transplanted trees are in fair condition.
-Mal-pruning of transplanted trees has not been rectified.
-Construction material was still stockpiled within tree protection zones.
-A statement on the cause of death of tree T925 recorded is still outstanding.
+Trees (T1000 and T1011) were transplanted in this month and in fair condition.
+The performance of the Contractor was considered unsatisfactory on this aspect since July 2006, they are (i) no rectification work has been carried out for all mal-pruning transplanted trees, (ii) no provision of any tree protection zones for all retain trees near administration building - construction materials were stockpiled and surrounded at the tree base area and (iii) the cause of the tree death T925 was outstanding.